lightbits/fraktal/README.md

 <img width="128" height="128" src="res/fraktal-logo.svg">

 Fraktal is a software library for procedural function-based representations (FRep) aimed at facilitating computer vision and machine learning research.
-It is designed to aid researchers interested in using the FRep in such applications as:
+It is designed to aid research in using the FRep in such applications as:

-* Scene reconstruction
+* 3D reconstruction
 * Inverse rendering / procedural modeling / program synthesis
 * Learning generative models
 * Generating ground-truth synthetic datasets

-The core library is a GPU-accelerated function evaluator bundled with a rich standard library utilities, such as:
+The core library is a GPU-accelerated FRep evaluator bundled with several utilities:

-* Primitives
-* Transformations and deformations
-* Boolean operators
+* Procedures for common primitives, transformations and CSG operators
-* Accelerated ray-surface intersection
-* Surface normal evaluation
+* Procedures for surface normal evaluation and accelerated ray-surface intersection
-* Physically-based path tracer
+* Physically-based path tracer for FReps
-* (Depth + Normals + Thickness) map rendering
+* Multi-target (Depth + Normals + Thickness) rendering

 Fraktal also comes with a graphical application, which lets you visualize and live-edit FReps or adjust camera and scene parameters.
 The bundled renderer uses a novel de-noising algorithm that lets you create publication-quality figures quickly.